Facebook

 • Works as wet or dry mop

-• 180-degree swivel head
+• 360-degree swivel head

-• Extendable handle
+• Extendable handle up to 43 inches

 We’ve spent hours researching real customer reviews, expert advice, as well as applying our own mopping experience and insight.
-Thus, we’ve created this list of seven amazing mops for vinyl floors.
+We also looked carefully at the finer details of each mop, including the materials, cleaning ability, and price.

-1. Swiffer Sweeper Dry + Wet Mop
+Swiffer Sweeper Dry + Wet Mop

-Best Budget Mop for Vinyl Floors
+Best Budget Mop

-Swiffer is one of the leading brands of mops.
-The word mopping is sometimes synonymous with Swiffer.
 Why is it so great?
 Well, it’s budget-friendly for starters, so if you aren’t looking to invest a lot of cash in your mop, this is a route to take.

-This mop comes with four dry heavy-duty cloths, three wet heavy-duty pads, 10 dry sweeping cloths and two wet mopping pads.
+This mop comes with four dry heavy-duty cloths, three wet heavy-duty pads, 10 dry sweeping cloths, and two wet mopping pads.

 Pros